TBeijen/tbnl-hugo/content/post/2022-02-07-eks-ips-secondary-cidr-private-natgw.md

 ### Basic

-A basic VPC consists of a single CIDR block, some private and public subnets, a NAT gateway and an Internet Gateway.
-Depending on the primary CIDR block size this might be sufficient, but in the scope of larger organizations let's assume a relatively small CIDR block.
+A basic VPC consists of a single CIDR range, some private and public subnets, a NAT gateway and an Internet Gateway.
+Depending on the primary CIDR range size this might be sufficient, but in the scope of larger organizations let's assume a relatively small CIDR range.

 {{< figure height="250" src="/img/eks_private_ips_basic.drawio.png" title="Basic VPC" >}}

 * Pro: Simple
 * Con: Private IP exhaustion

-### Secondary cidr
+### Secondary CIDR range

-Next step.
-Adding secondary CIDR block.
-Placing nodes and pods in the secondary subnets.
+Next step: Adding a secondary CIDR range, placing nodes and pods in the secondary subnets.
 This _could_ work if workloads never need to connect to resources in private networks outside the VPC, which is unlikely.
 Theoretically pods would be able to send packets to other VPCs but there is no route back.

 {{< figure height="250" src="/img/eks_private_ips_secondary.drawio.png" title="Secondary CIDR block" >}}

 * Pro: Simple
 * Con: No route between pods and private resources outside the VPC

-### Secondary cidr + custom networking
+### Secondary CIDR range + custom networking

 To remedy the routing problem, custom networking can be enabled in the VPC CNI plugin.
 This allows placing the nodes and pods in different subnets.
 Nodes go into the primary private subnets, pods go into the secondary private subnet.
 This solves the routing problem since by default, for traffic to external networks, the CNI plugin translates the pods IP address to the primary IP address of the node (SNAT).
 In this setup those nodes are in routable subnets.

-{{< figure height="250" src="/img/eks_private_ips_secondary_custom_nw.drawio.png" title="Secondary CIDR block + Custom networking" >}}
+{{< figure height="250" src="/img/eks_private_ips_secondary_custom_nw.drawio.png" title="Secondary CIDR range + Custom networking" >}}

-Setting up secondary CIDR blocks and custom networking is described in the [AWS knowledge center](https://aws.amazon.com/premiumsupport/knowledge-center/eks-multiple-cidr-ranges/) and also in the [Amazon EKS Workshop](https://www.eksworkshop.com/beginner/160_advanced-networking/secondary_cidr/).
+Setting up secondary CIDR ranges and custom networking is described in the [AWS knowledge center](https://aws.amazon.com/premiumsupport/knowledge-center/eks-multiple-cidr-ranges/) and also in the [Amazon EKS Workshop](https://www.eksworkshop.com/beginner/160_advanced-networking/secondary_cidr/).

 Be aware that Source Network Address Translation [is disabled when using security groups for pods](https://docs.aws.amazon.com/eks/latest/userguide/security-groups-for-pods.html)[^footnote_sg_pods]: